LoongServe/LoongServe/docs/artifact-eval/README.md

 This is the artifact of the paper "LoongServe: Efficiently Serving Long-context Large Language Models with Elastic Sequence Parallelism".
 We are going to guide you through the process of reproducing the main results in the paper.

-Here is a high-level overview of the whole process:
+Here is a high-level overview of the whole process for AE reviewers:
 1. Log in to the cluster via the jump server and SSH.
 2. Activate the environment.
 3. Kick-the-tires.
 Run some toy examples to get familiar with the cluster and the environment.
 4. Reproduce the main results.
 Run the experiments and generate the figures.

+If you want to run the artifact independently on your own machine, please refer to the section "Instructions for non-AE-reviewers".

 ## Contents